jrialland/python-astar/README.rst

 goal.
 The first argument is the start node, or any node that have been returned by a call to the neighbors() method.

-This method is used to give to the algorithm an hint about the node he may try next during search.
+This method is used to give to the algorithm an hint about the node it may try next during search.

 This method must be implemented in a subclass.